Elfsborgsmarschen's gold medal

 Three distances – one perfect for you

 Everyone starts from a different place.
-That’s why Elfsborgsmarschen offers three distances: 10, 20, or 40 kilometers per day.
+That’s why Elfsborgsmarschen offers three distances: 10, 20, or 40 kilometres per day.
 If you train regularly, you’ll find your challenge in the 40 km route through Gothenburg.
 If you want hilly terrain, the 20 km route is for you.
 For those who want to try something new, there is the 10 km distance.
 The routes differ from day to day – each day is a new experience.

 Bild 17